The Last Judgment (Michelangelo): Inserted self-portrait

-Most writers agree that Michelangelo depicted his own face in the flayed skin of Saint Bartholomew (see the illustration above).
+Most writers agree that Michelangelo depicted his own face in the flayed skin of St. Bartholomew (see the illustration above).
 Edgar Wind saw this as "a prayer for redemption, that through the ugliness the outward man might be thrown off, and the inward man resurrected pure", in a Neoplatonist mood, one that Aretino detected and objected to.
 One of Michelangelo's poems had used the metaphor of a snake shedding its old skin for his hope for a new life after his death.
 Bernadine Barnes writes that "recent viewers ... have found in [the flayed skin] evidence of Michelangelo's self-doubt, since the lifeless skin is held precariously over Hell.
-However, no sixteenth-century critic noticed it [as Michelangelo's face]."
+However, no sixteenth-century critic noticed it".

 The bearded figure of Saint Bartholomew holding the skin was sometimes thought to have the features of Aretino, but open conflict between Michelangelo and Aretino did not occur until 1545, several years after the fresco's completion.
 "Even Aretino's good friend Vasari did not recognize him."